Dr. Ibraheem A. El-Ghrably, MBBch, is a Staff Physician in the Eye Institute at Cleveland Clinic Abu Dhabi.

 Prior to joining Cleveland Clinic Abu Dhabi, Dr. El-Ghrably was a Consultant Retina Specialist at James Cook University Hospital (JCUH) in Middlesbrough, UK.
 Dr. El-Ghrably was also a Royal College Tutor at JCUH’s Department of Ophthalmology and served as an Educational and Clinical Supervisor for specialty trainee doctors.
 He chaired the Research and Development Division of Surgery at James Cook University Hospital, and was the Ophthalmology Representative for the UK’s North East Local Eye Health Network.

-Dr. El-Ghrably is a Member of the Advisory Board of a number of pharmaceutical companies.
+Dr. El-Ghrably is a member of the advisory board for a number of pharmaceutical companies.
 He is a member of the Royal College National Committee for the Requirement of Specialist Trainees.
 He is currently a Fellow of the Royal College of Ophthalmology in the United Kingdom and is a member of the American Academy Of Ophthalmology in the United States.
 Additionally, he serves as a member of the Euretina and is registered with the General Medical Council in the United Kingdom.